 The perception people have of UK Holiday Parks may be directly related to their experience of them.
 But often, those who have never taken a holiday on a caravan park have preconceived ideas of what they are likely to find there.

-In reality holiday parks are sites where certain types of accommodation are offered which may include static caravans, tents, chalets and holiday lodges.
+In reality, holiday parks are sites where certain types of accommodation are offered which may include static caravans, tents, chalets and holiday lodges.
 In addition entertainment, activities and facilities are also provided on these parks and they do vary considerably.
 Some are like small villages with everything you need to have a fantastic holiday; full of fun, adventure and nightlife that will go on until the early hours of the morning.
 Others are rural retreats, with very few facilities bar the necessities, where you’ll find a calm relaxing environment to really wind down from your otherwise busy lives.

 Misconceptions about UK Holiday Parks

-Misconceptions that some people have are quite amusing.
+Misconceptions that some people have been quite amusing.
 Those that have never taken a caravan holiday or took one around 50 years ago have visions of the first Butlins Holiday camps or Hi de Hi.
 Objections are made about not wanting to use communal showers or public loos if anyone suggests taking a break on UK Holiday Parks.

 Child safety and security